-These examples show some instabilities, and they may be quantified by Lyapunov exponents at classical level.
-Recently, as a counterpart of this quantity in quantum mechanics, out-of-time-order correlator (OTOC) \cite{1969JETP...28.1200L} defined by
+These examples show some instabilities, and they may be quantified by Lyapunov exponents at the classical level.
+Recently, as a counterpart to this quantity in quantum mechanics, the out-of-time-order correlator (OTOC) \cite{1969JETP...28.1200L} defined by